Cartesian tree: Efficient construction

-A Cartesian tree may be constructed in linear time from its input sequence.
+A Cartesian tree can be constructed in linear time from its input sequence.

-One method is to simply process the sequence values in left-to-right order, maintaining the Cartesian tree of the nodes processed so far, in a structure that allows both upwards and downwards traversal of the tree.
+One method is to process the sequence values in left-to-right order, maintaining the Cartesian tree of the nodes processed so far, in a structure that allows both upwards and downwards traversal of the tree.
 To process each new value $a$, start at the node representing the value prior to $a$ in the sequence and follow the path from this node to the root of the tree until finding a value $b$ smaller than $a$.
 The node $a$ becomes the right child of $b$, and the previous right child of $b$ becomes the new left child of $a$.
 The total time for this procedure is linear, because the time spent searching for the parent $b$ of each new node $a$ can be charged against the number of nodes that are removed from the rightmost path in the tree.

 An alternative linear-time construction algorithm is based on the all nearest smaller values problem.
-In the input sequence, one may define the left neighbor of a value $a$ to be the value that occurs prior to $a$, is smaller than $a$, and is closer in position to $a$ than any other smaller value.
+In the input sequence, define the left neighbor of a value $a$ to be the value that occurs prior to $a$, is smaller than $a$, and is closer in position to $a$ than any other smaller value.
 The right neighbor is defined symmetrically.
-The sequence of left neighbors may be found by an algorithm that maintains a stack containing a subsequence of the input.
+The sequence of left neighbors can be found by an algorithm that maintains a stack containing a subsequence of the input.
 For each new sequence value $a$, the stack is popped until it is empty or its top element is smaller than $a$, and then $a$ is pushed onto the stack.
 The left neighbor of $a$ is the top element at the time $a$ is pushed.
-The right neighbors may be found by applying the same stack algorithm to the reverse of the sequence.
+The right neighbors can be found by applying the same stack algorithm to the reverse of the sequence.
 The parent of $a$ in the Cartesian tree is either the left neighbor of $a$ or the right neighbor of $a$, whichever exists and has a larger value.
-The left and right neighbors may also be constructed efficiently by parallel algorithms, so this formulation may be used to develop efficient parallel algorithms for Cartesian tree construction.
+The left and right neighbors can also be constructed efficiently by parallel algorithms, making this formulation useful in efficient parallel algorithms for Cartesian tree construction.